Hohugu/Asian-Elephant-Tusk-Genomics/README.md

 <img width="900" height="700" alt="image" src="https://github.com/Hohugu/Genomic-on-Asian-elephant-Tusk/blob/04.Selection-Differentiation-scans/Genomewide_FST_1Mb_annotated.png" />
 <img width="900" height="700" alt="image" src="https://github.com/Hohugu/Genomic-on-Asian-elephant-Tusk/blob/04.Selection-Differentiation-scans/Fig1_FST_50kb_GEMMA_Campbell_annotated.png" />

 SNPs with the higher FST values are located in chromosome 1, 3, 16 and among sexual chromosomes.
-No GEMMA SNPs returned with high/significant FST value.
+Most GEMMA Bonferroni SNPs did not fall within the strongest FST windows, but some GWAS signals were located near Campbell candidate genes and close to differentiated regions.
 A high FST value usually means that allelic frequencies between tusked and tuskless individuals are differents.
 Thereby, if a GWAS GEMMA SNPs have a high FST value, then this GWAS SNPs is located inside a region where tusked and tuskless individuals are differents.
 Morevoer, a Bonferroni SNPs near to Campbell candidate gene and inside a high FST window, would suggest spatial concordance between GWAS association, TT/TX differentiation and prior tooth/tusk candidate genes.

 ## 3. Heterozygosity scan